TomBrov/DatabricksToGithub/README.md

 said PAT token is to bs used under autharization tab.

+## How To Deploy?
+Follow these steps in order to deploy the stack onto your account with all the needed configurations.

+* `npm install`     Installs all the needed packages for the integration.
+*  Edit your `cdk.context.json` so that you would have all your needed configurations.
+(See CDK Application Overview to track what you need to change)
+* `npm run deploy`  Deploy this stack to your default AWS account/region

 ## Useful commands

 * `npm run deploy`  deploy this stack to your default AWS account/region